-Paterson & Cooke has process engineering expertise covering a wide range of mineral processing technologies including comminution, classification, beneficiation and solid/liquid separation.
-This, coupled with our in-depth knowledge of rheology, clay chemistry and slurry flow behaviour, provides our clients with unique process skills and experience.
+Paterson & Cooke has process engineering expertise in the field of mineral processing, ranging from comminution, classification, beneficiation to solid/liquid separation.
+This, coupled with our in-depth knowledge of rheology, clay chemistry and slurry flow behaviour, enables us to provide our clients with unique, more creative and more definitive mineral process solutions.

 Development, test work and design of a novel elutriator to classify dredged material to maximize the processing capacity of the floating diamond treatment plant.